Aphelious/Budget_analyzer/README.md

 I opted for incorporating some basic NLP techniques to help tease out description terms in the spreadsheet that would be more informative if kept together.
 Collocation is the best fit technique and I incorporated the library in a branch called 'NLP'.

-What i really like about this project is that the parser is basically a very rudimentary machine learning algorithm.
+What I really like about this project is that the parser is basically a very rudimentary machine learning algorithm.

+####Update:
+So after trying to wrangle Excel into formatting the dates the way I want I'm not really satisfied.
+For one, openpyxl seems to create datetime objects whenever it finds a date, which is good to have that functionality.
+The problem seems to be that when writing that data to the spreadsheet, Excel parses the dates and converts them to their own date data type and then formats them differently, making it hard to control the final output of dates.
+So, yet again, I'm bumping into the need for a database and an ORM to manage things.
+As such, I've decided to switch the implemetation to a SQLite database, using SQLachemy's ORM.